 Long-term Care Quality

-The last category we rated is long-term care.
-This nursing home was given a very poor grade of F in that category.
-Facilities that receive this kind of grade in this category likely don't provide the kind of consistent around the clock care that some other facilities offer.
-After considering the quantity of care provided by nurses and other staff, we then analyzed the nursing home's vaccination record.
-Frankly, we were a bit worried that this facility vaccinated 56.510418 percent of its patients against pneumonia, which happens to be several points below what we were hoping for.
-Surprisingly, this nursing home actually fared well at keeping its residents out of the hospital.
-It had just 0.01 hospitalizations per one thousand long-term resident days.
-This was its best score in this category.
+Our third category we analyzed was long-term care, where this facility was given an F. Facilities that receive this kind of score in long-term care may not provide the kind of consistent around the clock care that some other facilities offer.
+On top of assessing the quantity of care provided by nurses aids and other staff, we analyzed the percentage of residents vaccinated against pneumonia.
+This facility vaccinated 55.97826 percent of its patients.
+This is pretty significantly lower than the national average.
+Surprisingly, this nursing home actually fared well at keeping its patients out of the hospital.
+In fact, it had only 0.01 hospitalizations per 1,000 long-term resident days.
+This is its best feature in this category.

 Rating Over Time